 Humanity’s Adorable Death Wish

-What’s most endearing about humanity is it KNOWS it’s being stupid:
+What’s most endearing about humanity is it KNOWS it’s being illogical:

 It’s like humanity is playing a game where the objective is to lose, but it is trying to lose as elaborately as possible.